 One of the missions in City of Heroes sends the player character(s) to rescue a Dr. Stephen Fayte, who is constantly being mistaken for a powerful sorcerer even though he is "merely a gifted surgeon, and nothing more."
 His captors repeat this phrase verbatim several times when he's found, as if they're under the influence of a Jedi Mind Trick ... but that's impossible, for Fayte is merely a gifted surgeon, and nothing more.

 Tidus waking up on a new shore after Sin attacked; it happens like 7 times over the course of the game.
 It's also the manner in which he is revived in Final Fantasy X-2.

 Pokémon Ranger: Shadows of Almia and Guardian Signs both repeatedly mention people being "bound up with rope tied a smidgeon on the tight side."

 Halo: Reach probably qualifies, given the number of times after a cutscene Noble Six is getting up off the ground and picking up a gun.

-In Morrowind, there were three separate instances of nude Nord barbarians, as a result of them offending the witch they were escorting.
-Later spoofed in Tribunal when you found another nude Nord who was quite vocal about having never escorted a witch; he's nude because Mournhold is hot.
+In Morrowind, there are three separate instances of nude Nord barbarians, as a result of them offending the witch they were escorting.
+Later spoofed in the Tribunal expansion, where you find another nude Nord who is quite vocal about having never escorted a witch; he's nude because Mournhold is hot.

 Fallout features a running joke and Mythology Gag in the form of Harold, a FEV mutant with a tree called Bob (or is it Herbert?) growing out of his head.
 He shows up again in Fallout 2 and makes jokes and references to the first game.
 Finally in Fallout 3 He shows up again, completely mad from his 200 years of life and still very friendly.